google/prefab/docs/build-systems.md

 target_link_libraries(app curl::curl)
 ```

-{% include tip.html content="If using the Android Gradle Plugin, the Prefab
+Note: If using the Android Gradle Plugin, the Prefab directory will be
-directory will be automatically added to the search path, so you can omit the
+automatically added to the search path, so you can omit the changes to
-changes to `CMAKE_FIND_ROOT_PATH`." %}
+`CMAKE_FIND_ROOT_PATH`.

 [config file package]: https://cmake.org/cmake/help/latest/manual/cmake-packages.7.html
 [`find_package`]: https://cmake.org/cmake/help/latest/command/find_package.html